Michael Taylor (British killer): In popular culture

 Taylor's case makes a prominent appearance in David Peace's novel Nineteen Seventy-Seven, the second of Peace's Red Riding Quartet.
 Taylor, renamed Michael Williams, is exorcised by Father Martin Laws, the series' main villain, and afterward kills his wife Carol by driving a nail into her skull.
 Jack Whitehead, one of the two protagonists, witnesses the exorcism of Williams and the murder of Carol Williams, his ex-wife, which as in real life takes place in Ossett.

 Taylor's case is mentioned in the 2021 film The Conjuring: The Devil Made Me Do It, which is based on another case in which a killer claimed demonic possession, that of Arne Cheyenne Johnson, who killed his landlord with a pocket knife in a fit of rage in 1981.

-Taylor's case is the subject of Season 2 of the true crime podcast The Devil Within, which examines the events leading up to and following Taylor joining the Gawber Christian Fellowship and meeting lay preacher Marie Robinson, the event which appears to have been the catalyst for what was to come.
+Taylor's case is covered by various true crime podcasts and videos on social media platforms.